6 Key Steps for a Seamless Legacy Payroll Migration

 Many regulatory bodies require payroll data to be stored for a minimum of seven years.
 During legacy payroll migration, ensure data retention policies are met while transitioning to the new system.

-Data accuracy and process standardization are key to a seamless transition, reducing the risk of payroll discrepancies and ensuring regulatory compliance.
+Data accuracy and process standardization are key to a seamless transition, particularly when establishing a standardized enterprise payroll system across the organization.
+This reduces the risk of payroll discrepancies and ensures regulatory compliance.

 5. Testing and Parallel Runs